-Knowing what you sold last year is essential as you might start planning your stock from now.
-In fact, you need to make sure you'll have plenty of stock for seasonal products that you will likely sell this year as well.
+Knowing last year’s sales is essential, as you may need to start planning your stock imminently.
+In fact, you need to make sure you'll have plenty of stock for seasonal products that you will sell this year as well.

 - What acquisition channels drove the most traffic?
 What channels performed best in terms of conversion rate and revenue?

-- Did we rely too much on a single channel?
-Were there any un-exploited channels that can be used this year?
+- Was there too much of a reliance on a single channel?
+Were there any unexploited channels that can be used this year?

 - Was there a correlation between marketing spend and channel performance?
-Was my paid ads spend justified by a nice ROI?
+Did the paid ad spend generate a good ROI?

 Answering these questions will help you steer your efforts and money towards the best performing channels.
-It is also important to compare last-year Q4 performance with what experienced in the last 3 to 6 months.
+It is also important to compare last year’s Q4 performance with what experienced in the last 3 to 6 months.